 My husband and I put our heads together and looked for a way to carry the wood out to the cabin, eventually coming up with plans for a light-weight sled that could drag behind our four-wheeler.

 To begin building the sled, start with two small logs that have had ample time to dry out and ensure they are light to pull.
 We used two Pine logs that were scraps, cut down from clearing land that were too small to mill for lumber.

 Each of these logs was straight, and measured about 15 inches around.
 They were both cut to be 8 feet long so that the lumber was not going to hang off and bounce around too much.
 Depending on the purpose and size of what you may be hauling, adjusting the length of the logs may be useful.

 The next step is to get three small boards and cut them to about three feet in length each.
-Space the logs apart evenly, nailing one board on each end and another board in the middle, so that the logs are space three feet apart themselves.
+Space the logs apart evenly, nailing one board on each end and another board in the middle, so that the logs are spaced 3 feet apart themselves.

 Each board was secured with two nails driven through into the logs on either side for the final step.
 We found that it was important to not put a single nail on each side, but to double them instead, as the logs will shift around too much and come apart.
 In total, this project is simple enough to complete within 30 minutes or less.